Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves

 Another extension of Theorem \ref{thm:main} is to consider curves near a non-maximal degeneration, i.e.\ graphs whose vertices may have valency greater than 3.
 On the B-side, this amounts to considering curves obtained by smoothing nodal configurations where each $\PP^1$ may carry more than three nodes (we accordingly relax the requirements on the local coordinates $t_{e/v}$ used to construct $X$).
 On the A-side, this amounts to allowing $M$ to have nodes where more than three components attach to each other; objects are still supported on graphs consisting of one arc joining the two nodes in each component of $M$.
 Our proof of Theorem \ref{thm:main} can be adapted to this setting to establish homological mirror symmetry over the entire moduli space of rigid analytic curves.

 The rest of this paper is organized as follows.
-Section \ref{s:pantsmotivate} discusses the case of the pair of pants and the symplectic geometry of the Landau-Ginzburg model $(\C^3,-xyz)$ in order to motivate some of the key features of our A-model construction.
+Section \ref{s:pantsmotivate} discusses the case of the pair of pants and the symplectic geometry of the Landau-Ginzburg model $(\C^3,-xyz)$ in order to motivate some of the key features of our A-model construction; we also highlight some key differences between our construction and other approaches.
 Section \ref{s:Amodel} is devoted to the definition of our A-model (the Fukaya category of a trivalent configuration of spheres).
 In Section \ref{s:Bmodel} we describe the construction of the B-model (the curve $X$) from the combinatorial data, and Theorem \ref{thm:main} is then proved in Section \ref{s:equivalence}; the argument involves a version of the Fukaya category $\F(M)$ with Hamiltonian perturbations (similar to the construction in \cite{Lee}), homological perturbation theory, and a restriction diagram for decompositions of $X_K$ and $M$ into pairs of pants and their mirrors.
-Section \ref{s:canonicalmap} illustrates the very concrete nature of the equivalence of A- and B-models in our setup (in sharp contrast with Fukaya categories of Landau-Ginzburg models): we determine explicitly the canonical map of the curve $X_K$ and its A-model counterpart for a general trivalent graph.
+Sections \ref{ss:theta} and \ref{s:canonicalmap} illustrate the very concrete nature of the equivalence of A- and B-models in our setup (in sharp contrast with Fukaya categories of Landau-Ginzburg models): we show how theta functions arise from the construction of the mirror functor, and we determine explicitly the canonical map of the curve $X_K$ and its A-model counterpart for a general trivalent graph.
 Finally, in Section \ref{s:higherdim} we give a tentative (and highly speculative) description of how our construction and results ought to generalize to the higher-dimensional setting.